 Finally Gloriana recovered from the basket another scroll and two weapons: a sickle with a silver blade and a scimitar of cold-forged iron.

-Then Gloriana stepped close to Kara and embraced the elf.
+Then Gloriana stepped close to Kara and embraced the alchemist.
 She did the same to Abby, and then to Rahab; the latter seemed distracted and lost in thought.
-When she came to Lem the halfling refused, not yet familiar, not yet comfortable with such a gesture from the human woman.
-The gardener offered a hand to shake and Gloriana graciously accepted with an encouraging smile.
+When she came to Lem the gardener refused, not yet familiar, not yet comfortable with such a gesture from the human woman.
+Instead he offered a hand to shake and Gloriana graciously accepted with an encouraging smile.
 Kuch likewise refused, still too new in the meeting of these people, no longer stranger but not yet friend.

 Kara and Abby were already strolling up the dark, muddy street.
-Gloriana watched the halfling take a few steps in the other direction before she called out.
+Gloriana watched the gardener take a few steps before she called out.
 “By the way, Lem?”